Little Hawkeye Conference: History

-After the 1997–98 school year, Johnston left for the CIML, and Winterset left for the Raccoon River Conference.
-Oskaloosa was added from the Southeast 7 Conference for the 1998–99 school year.
-At the turn of the century, the Little Hawkeye Conference was an eight team league consisting of Boone, Grinnell, Knoxville, Norwalk, Oskaloosa, Pella, Pella Christian, and Waukee.
+After the 1997–98 school year, Johnston left for the Central Iowa Metropolitan League, and Winterset left for the Raccoon River Conference.
+Oskaloosa was added from the Southeast Seven Conference for the 1998–99 school year.
+At around 2000, the Little Hawkeye Conference was an eight team league consisting of Boone, Grinnell, Knoxville, Norwalk, Oskaloosa, Pella, Pella Christian, and Waukee.

 For the 2006–07 school year, Waukee, who had recently moved up to 4A status and was one of Iowa's fastest growing school districts, left the league for the Central Iowa Metro League.
 They were replaced by Newton, whose recently resignation from the CIML had coincidentally opened the door for Waukee to join the conference.
-South Tama, formerly of the WaMaC Conference also joined the league that year, and the conference played with nine schools until Boone left in 2009 to join the Raccoon River Conference, a much better geographical fit for the school.
+South Tama, formerly of the WaMaC Conference also joined the league that year, and the conference played with nine schools until Boone left in 2009 to join the Raccoon River Conference, a much better geographical and competitive fit for the school.
 South Tama left the conference for the North Iowa Cedar League in 2011.

 Indianola High School explored the option of leaving the Central Iowa Metro League to join the league, however, in June 2010, the Indianola School Board voted unanimously to stay in the CIML.
 Indianola is still a 4A school, but is seeing its enrollment figures drop and is now the smallest school in the CIML.
 In late 2012, Dallas Center–Grimes was admitted into the league as its eighth member for the 2013–14 school year.
 However, membership reverted to seven for the 2014–15 school year, as Knoxville moved to the South Central Conference.
 Indianola then joined the Conference from the CIML for the 2016–17 school year.
-Grinnell will leaving for the WaMac Conference in the near future.
+Grinnell left for the WaMac Conference in 2023.

+Although primarily a Class 3A league – that is, in sports where the state's high school athletic associations use four classes of enrollment for its post-season competitions, with Class 4A being the largest - for much of its existence, the addition of Indianola (whose enrollment solidly placed it as a Class 4A school) and the recent growth of Norwalk and Dallas Center-Grimes have changed the dynamic.
+Norwalk was classed 4A for the first time in 2020, while Dallas Center-Grimes followed suit in 2022; Newton has fluctuated between Class 3A and 4A at times since joining the Little Hawkeye.

+On April 21, 2025, Ames Community School District school board voted to leave the Iowa Alliance Conference and join the Little Hawkeye.
+They will be the 8th member starting in the 2026-2027 school year.

+On June 6, 2025, Des Moines Christian School announced that they had officially accepted an invitation to join the Little Hawkeye Conference as their 9th member for the 2026-2027 school year.
+Des Moines Christian currently competes in the West Central Activities Conference.